 USS Gyatt (DD-712) was modified to carry a twin Terrier launcher and she was designated as DDG-712 on 1 December 1956.
 She was redesignated as DDG-1 on 23 May 1957.
 Her missile emplacement was later removed and her designation reverted back to DD-712 on 1 October 1962.

 The "DL" designation meaning "Destroyer Leader" was originally created as part of the 17 July 1920 designation system revision.
 This designation was not assigned to any ship prior to 2 February 1951 when the ASW cruiser USS Norfolk CLK-1 was redesignated as DL-1 as described above.
 In addition, the new fleet destroyers of the Mitscher class, which were originally designated in the DD series as DD-927 to DD-930, were redesignated on 2 February 1951 as DL-2 to DL-5.
 This designation change was meant to indicate that these warships were significantly larger than those destroyers built during World War II yet still smaller than cruisers.
-As none of these warships were really "leaders" in the sense of being equipped as destroyer flotilla leaders, the DL designation was reauthorized to mean "Frigate" on 1 January 1955.
+As these warships were not really "leaders" in the sense of being equipped as destroyer flotilla leaders, the DL designation was reauthorized to mean "Frigate" on 1 January 1955.

 The follow-on Farragut class frigates were originally to be an all-gun design and the first three ships of this class were designated as DL-6 to DL-8.
 The next three ships starting with USS Coontz were to a similar design but were given a Terrier missile launcher and were designated accordingly as DLG-1 to DLG-3.
 However, the Navy subsequently decided to equip the Farragut class with Terrier missile launchers and their designation was then changed to become DLG-6 to DLG-8 on 14 November 1956.
 USS Coontz and her sisters were renumbered in sequence starting with DLG-9 on that same date.
 As a result of these changes, all DL and DLG warships were in the same hull number series.